jennfshr/vnc2hpc/README.md

 _____

 ## Production Status
-VNC2HPC is currently undergoing beta testing with a set of interested HPC customers at LANL.
-During this time, the software will be updated frequently to address requests and bug reports until hardened and ready for production.
+VNC2HPC is now fully supported, production software for Linux and MacOS desktop systems at LANL.
+Support for VNC2HPC, such as assistance in use, feature requests and bug reports may be reported to consult@lanl.gov.

 _____